How to Choose a Content Layout for Your WordPress Blog

 And here’s a sampling of gallery-style WordPress themes that prioritize images and other media.

-This photo and video WordPress theme features a variety of layout options.
+The Soho photo & video WordPress theme features a variety of layout options.
 However, it’s fullscreen layout offers a grid-style gallery that includes social media-esque interaction on the blog homepage.
 Clicking through reveals a traditional blog with sidebar, however it’s still image heavy and gives photographers and visual artists plenty of room to play.

 Business Themes with Blogs